OdyseeTeam/transcoder/readme.md

 ## Security

 We take security seriously.
-Please contact security@lbry.io regarding any issues you may encounter.
+Please contact security@odysee.com regarding any issues you may encounter.
-Our PGP key is [here](https://keybase.io/lbry/key.asc) if you need it.

 ## Contact

-The primary contact for this project is [@andybeletsky](https://github.com/andybeletsky) (andrey@lbry.com).
+The primary contact for this project is [@andybeletsky](https://github.com/andybeletsky) (andrey.beletsky@odysee.com).